Now you can reserve a Nissan online in a few simple steps. Learn more about how this new service works and get started today. [[1744]]

 Extreme Is the Norm

 Project North mainly takes place in Sagueney and Dolbeau-Mistassini, Quebec.
-Historically, areas have seen an average annual snowfall of over 300 cm, with temperatures that can dip below -20 °C — a benchmark for North America’s harshest winter conditions.
+Historically, these areas have seen an average annual snowfall of over 300 cm, with temperatures that can dip below -20 °C — a benchmark for North America’s harshest winter conditions.

 Plus, to address specific winter needs based on customer surveys, we put select Nissan models through their paces in Timmins, Calgary, Edmonton and Winnipeg.